UrsZeidler/EclipseUpdatesiteForGithub/README.md

  * Release Plugin https://wiki.jenkins-ci.org/display/JENKINS/Release+Plugin
  * Ant Plugin https://wiki.jenkins-ci.org/display/JENKINS/Ant+Plugin
  * Maven Project Plugin https://wiki.jenkins-ci.org/display/JENKINS/Maven+Project+Plugin (when you use maven to build)

+You will also need a shell environment which supports wget and curl.

-Add a working buckmister and ant installation this is done on the "Configure System" page.
+Add a working buckmister and ant installation.
+This is done on the "Configure System" page.

  ![manage_jenkins](images/Manage_Jenkins.png) ==>  ![configure_jenkins](images/Configure_System.png)